Basajaunn/appsec-demo/README.md

 # appsec-demo
 A Flask web application for learning application security.
 It includes intentional vulnerabilities and secure code for common vulnerabilities like SQL injection and XSS.
+I haven't used HTML before, so all webpages are extremely basic!
+This project is more demonstrating Python, SQL, and application security knowledge than HTML.
+Sorry it's not very nice to look at!

 ### Resources used: